streetsidesoftware/vscode-spell-checker/client/README.md

 ## Release Notes

+### 0.11.0
+* Updated Extension Icon
+* Implemented #16 -- Files that are excluded in search.exclude, will not be spellchecked.
+* Adding words to the dictionary via command (F1 Add Word) will default to the currently selected text in the editor.

 ### 0.10.13
 * Fix issue #21.
 Words added when editing a stand alone file, are now added to the user's words.
 * Due to a change in the way vscode reads config files, it will no longer find your ~/.vscode/cSpell.json file.